PaulaSawczuk/GroupProject-UGT-FEAS/README.md

   This will launch the app in your default web browser.

-**Note:** Ensure that Node.js and npm are installed on your system.
+**Note:** Ensure that Node.js and npm are installed on your system follow instructions on the official [Node.js](https://nodejs.org/en/download/) download site.

 ## Test Data and Data Format